 |

-provide a superior musical support to each adt of worship.
-Our team of three organists
+to provide a superior musical support to each act of worship.
+Our organist provides a

 believed!

-composers that ever lived emanating from this organ at a Sunday service in this church.
+classical composers that ever lived emanating from this organ at a Sunday service in this

-The strains of Handel's 'Messiah' are a common Christmas theme here.
+church.
+The strains of Handel's 'Messiah' are a common Christmas theme

 You are welcome